grubnubble/cap-stringinate/README.md

 There are a few features that need to be added to the user-facing API:

-* For the `/stringinate` endpoint, for a given input string we need to find the character that occurs most frequently and add that character, along with its number of occurrences to the API response JSON.
+* For the `/stringinate` endpoint, for a given input string we need to find the character that occurs most frequently and add that character, along with its number of occurrences, to the API response JSON.
 You decide how to represent this in the JSON response.
 Ignore white space and punctuation.
 * For the `stats` endpoint, track which string input has been seen the most times.
 Return this value as the `most_popular` key in the response JSON.
 * For the `stats` endpoint, track which string input is the longest string to be seen by the server and return as the `longest_input_received` key in the response JSON.